Mega Man (1987 video game): Remakes and re-releases

 Mega Man has been re-released several times since its 1987 debut.
 A version with enhanced graphics and arranged music was included alongside Mega Man 2 and Mega Man 3 in the Mega Drive compilation Mega Man: The Wily Wars.
 Another adaptation of the game was released in Japan on the PlayStation as part of the Rockman Complete Works series in 1999.
 This version also features arranged music in addition to a special "Navi Mode" that directs the player in certain portions of the levels.
 Mega Man was compiled with nine other games in the series in the North American Mega Man Anniversary Collection released for the PlayStation 2 and GameCube in 2004 and the Xbox in 2005.
 A mobile phone rendition of Mega Man developed by Lavastorm was released for download in North America in 2004.
 A separate, 2007 Japanese mobile phone release received a 2008 update adding the option to play as Roll.
 Mega Man for the NES was reissued on the Virtual Console service for three different systems: the Wii in Europe in 2007 and in North America and Japan in 2008, the Nintendo 3DS in 2012, and for the Wii U in 2013.
 The Complete Works version of the game was made available on the PlayStation Store in both Japan and North America.
+Mega Man was later released as part of the Mega Man Legacy Collection, a compilation of the first six entries in the series, in 2015 for Nintendo 3DS, PlayStation 4, Windows and Xbox One, and for Nintendo Switch in 2018 as both a standalone release and a bundle with Mega Man Legacy Collection 2, which comprised the latter four games in the classic series at the time.